With you as an inpatient

 - End-of-life care

 Our Inpatient Unit offers a welcoming space for families and whānau to spend quality time with their loved one.
-We have a family room including kitchen facilities available.
+Our Tarata Room (Family Lounge) has a kitchenette where you can prepare your meals.
 You can even bring your pet in for a visit.